jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 [Pod Setup Video][pod-setup]

+### Add yourself and your team to the proper Cohort Slack Channels

+Students use an external Slack to communicate and ask questions.
+You may want to reach out to the Cohort Assistant to see which external Slack channels you and your team should join for the cohort.
+Add yourself to those channels before beginning the cohort.

 ### Release the Next Cohort Curriculum

 Cohort curriculum should be released to your staff at least one week before the new cohort begins.
 You will need the [course ids][course-ids] and the Postman app to execute the release. (add instructions or a video here)